awaschick/salesforceiq/README.md

 - Fixed problem with retrieving proper value of list items; Salesforce IQ supplies list item definitions with an ID and display value, and then refers to the ID value, but we were incorrectly using the array index to translate.
 Constructed a reference array with the right values.

+#### v.0.2.5

+- Added "User" as a resource type, with the ability to retrieve the name and email of a user ID as an array.